saturnops/terraform-aws-keypair/README.md

 | <a name="output_key_pair_name"></a> [key\_pair\_name](#output\_key\_pair\_name) | The key pair name. |
 | <a name="output_ssm_parameter_arn"></a> [ssm\_parameter\_arn](#output\_ssm\_parameter\_arn) | The SSM parameter ARN of key pair. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+##

+- Please give our GitHub repository a ⭐️ to show your support and increase its visibility..